 Benefits of Small Pantries

-- You can bling it out with bins without breaking the bank.
+- Fill it with bins without breaking the bank.
 Large pantries have more storage space, which equals more baskets, which equals more money.
 Smaller pantries need to work hard, but you can splurge a bit on bins to help it be more effective without feeling too guilty about how much you’re spending.

-- You can resist temptation.
+- Resist temptation.
 It’s easy to get lured into purchasing an excessive amount of food when it’s on sale.
 With a small pantry, it’s much easier to grab one or two sale items and then continue with your shopping, knowing that you’ve got enough.

-- Not only do you save money by skipping sales, you save money by not wasting food.
+- Waste less food.
 While you’ll probably still find a few expired items when looking through your food storage, you shouldn’t find too much in a small pantry — there’s not a lot of room for the food to hide.

-- Regardless of how large or small your pantry is, pantries are such hard working spaces they need to be reset often.
+- Quickly reset your space.
 It’s a much simpler project to give a small pantry an overhaul than to reset a large pantry.
 The less you have, the less you have to clean, right?

-- You can get creative.
+- Get creative.
 Think outside the box and have some fun.
 Can you add hooks on open wall space?
 Can you add a rack to the door?
 There are a lot of great ways to maximize space in a small pantry which can be quite fun.
 Not your idea of fun?
 Consult with a professional and see if they can help.